ZhenyanLuo/FindPlantNLRs/README.md

 Place the reference sequence in ref_db folder and add absolute path of the reference in the FindPlantNLRs_config.yaml file

 ### Step 3: Edit the FindPlantNLRs_config.yaml configure file by adding path to dependencies
+#Path to NLR-Annotator
+NLR-Annotator: "{path/to/your}/NLR-Annotator"
+#Path to reference database
+ref: "{path/to/your/ref/fasta}"
+#Add path to meme
+meme: "{path/to/your/meme}/mast"
+#Add path to meme.xml from NLR-Annotator
+meme_xml: "{path/to/your}/meme.xml"
+#Add path to braker.pl
+braker: "{path/to/your}/BRAKER"
+#Add path to augustus script
+augustus: "{path/to/your/augustus}/scripts/gtf2gff.pl
+#Add path to Interproscan
+interproscan: "{path/to/your/interproscan}/interproscan.sh"

 ### Step 4: Place your samples in the 'genome' folder, make sure their file names only have one dot and ends with 'fasta' (e.g. E_globulus.fasta)